malkarimanideep/blog/content/posts/Remote-Code-Execution-Understanding-the-Threat-and-Strengthening-Defences/_index.md

 ## Introduction

-In today's interconnected world where remote working has become the norm, organisations face an increasing risk of cyber threats.
+In today's interconnected world where the remote working has become the norm, organisations face an increasing risk of cyber threats.
 One of the most serious vulnerabilities is Remote Code Execution (RCE), a sophisticated attack that allows hackers to gain unauthorised access to a system, compromise its integrity and potentially wreak havoc.
 In this article, we look at the concept of remote code execution, its impact and strategies to improve defenses against this critical threat.